jewettaij/visfd/doc/doc_filter_mrc.md

 Once membership of each island has been decided, a new image is generated showing which voxels belong to each island.
-(Note: This behavior is identical to the behavior of the "*-watershed*" argument when used together with the "*-minima-threshold*" argument.)
+(Note: This behavior is identical to the behavior of the "*-watershed maxima*" argument when used together with the "*-watershed-threshold*" argument.)

 *If the "-connect" argument is used together with the "-surface" argument,* (which is typically used for membrane detection), then it means that additional,